 Kung Fu (Gong Fu) or martial art is a way of life in China dating as far back as 3000 B.C.
 The Chinese have a strong belief in using martial art for health, self defense and spiritualism.
 Kung Fu helped develop and unite the Chinese culture.

 Tai Chi Quan was created by Chen Bu (1372 A.D.) who trained a group of farmers to protect an area of China where the three major rivers merged.
 The merging of these three rivers served as a strategic military stronghold.
-Chen Wangting later refined and codified Chen Taiji.
+Chen Wangting later refined and codified Chen Taiji that also included Qi Gong or the healing side of Tai Chi.
 The farmers eventually settled in Chen Jia Gou or Chen Village in Henan Province.

 Throughout the Chinese martial art history, martial art practitioner seeked out Chen Taiji masters to challenge their Kung Fu skills.
 It is well noted that even the Shaolin monks seeked to challenge Chen Taiji masters and never won a duel against one (according to GM Cheng Jin Cai.)
 The northern Shaolin monestary was close to Chen Village in the Henan province.